 The project site is located in a Maher Area, which indicates that it is known or suspected to contain contaminated soil and/or groundwater.
-The proposed project would require excavation to a maximum depth of 20 feet below grade and disturb 6,111 cubic yards of soil.
-In compliance with the Maher

-Ordinance, the project sponsor has submitted a Maher Ordinance Application, geotechnical investigation report, phase I ESA and phase II soil characterization report to the DPH and Planning Department.
-45,46,47,48 DPH has reviewed the application and supporting documentation and concurs with the conclusions and recommendations outlined in the phase II soil characterization report and finds the proposed project to be in compliance with San Francisco Health Code, Article 22A.
-In accordance with these recommendations, the project sponsor must prepare and submit a Soil Management Plan to DPH.49 The project sponsor would be required to comply.
+The proposed project would require excavation to a maximum depth of 2 feet below grade and disturb approximately 53 cubic yards of soil.
+In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Ordinance Application, geotechnical investigation report and phase I ESA to the DPH and Planning Department.
+DPH has reviewed the application and supporting documentation and determined that a phase II site assessment is warranted and requested that the project sponsor prepare and submit a phase II work plan describing the planned investigation of soil, soil vapor, and/or groundwater at the project site.